AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 record type.
 (Sometimes an array type makes more sense.
 That doesn't change anything here.)
-Compared to using bit-patterns, and the resulting bit shifting and masking in the source code, a record type representation and the resulting "dot notation" for accessing components is the far more readable.
+Compared to using bit-patterns, and the resulting bit shifting and masking in the source code, a record type representation and the resulting "dot notation" for accessing components is far more readable.
 It is also more robust because the compiler does all the work of retrieving these individual bits and bit-fields for us, doing any shifting and masking required in the generated code.
 The loads and stores are done